Here’s an alarming statistic from SAMHSA: Only 8.9 percent of people aged 12 or older who needed treatment for alcohol use actually received it.

 - Drinks more than he or she intends to on a regular basis.

-You’re right if you’re thinking these are symptoms also shared with the obvious alcoholic.
+You’re right if you’re thinking these are symptoms also shared with other alcoholics.
 The main difference is that high-functioning alcoholics are better at hiding their symptoms—at least for the time being.